-We examined the configuration of nullclines and checked the eigenvalues of the Jacobian matrix across a wide range of parameter values α and β. ω as set a unit value of 1 for the sake of simplicity.
-B and G0 were set as zero in the following visualization but were noted in the following solutions.
+We examined the configuration of nullclines and checked the eigenvalues of the Jacobian matrix across a wide range of parameter values α and β. ω was set as a unit value of 1 for the sake of simplicity.
+BR and BG were set as zero in the following visualization.